MarcAlx/html-entity-formatter/README.md

 # html-entity-formatter
 A GUI to conver string to html entity string

-WebStringFormater allow you to convert non-html characters from the clipboard, a file or by writing them inside the input zone.
+html-entity-formatter allows you to convert non-html characters from the clipboard, a file or by writing them inside the input zone.
 Conversion will be displayed into the output zone.

 You can also convert text inside your clipboard without flushing it.

 ##Screenshots